-the altar to the front-centre of the room was barricaded in black burglar proofing forged in repetitive patterns of four circles fused into a diamond, the very top of which was embellished with sharp curved tips resembling the points of spears used in medieval times. the rounded posts located two meters apart throughout the altar area form the corners of one or more imaginary squares when viewed from above; and the arches connecting them run from left to right, front to back, and diagonally across, dividing the ceiling contained in each of those very squares into four triangular sections, each adorned with a painting of the mother or son, or some other important biblical personality in faded colours of red, gold, and aquamarine. and just then she was distracted by a holy man walking past. preparations for the service would begin shortly.
+The altar to the front-centre of the room was barricaded in black burglar proofing forged in repetitive patterns of four circles fused into a diamond, the very top of which was embellished with sharp curved tips resembling the points of spears used in medieval times.
+The rounded posts located two meters apart throughout the altar area formed the corners of one or more imaginary squares when viewed from above; and the arches connecting them ran from left to right, front to back, and diagonally across, dividing the ceiling contained in each of those very squares into four triangular sections, each adorned with a painting of the mother or son, or some other important biblical personality in faded colours of red, gold, and aquamarine.
+And just then she was distracted by a holy man walking past.
+Preparations for the service would begin shortly.

-there were four of them; all clad in white fleece robes with sleeves wide enough to fall to their waists if their arms were held horizontally outstretched. one of them switched on the lights - electricity seemed so absurdly out of place in this setting. two others set about flipping through holy books bonded in hardcovers of red, the exposed edges of their pages appearing two shades lighter. and the last shushes two persons in the front left pew; the gesture reminding her of a Mr. bean Christmas skit in a storefront display.
+There were four of them; all clad in white fleece robes with sleeves wide enough to fall to their waists if their arms were held horizontally outstretched.
+One of them switched on the lights - electricity seemed so absurdly out of place in this setting.
+Two others set about flipping through holy books bonded in hardcovers of red, the exposed edges of their pages appearing two shades lighter.
+And the last shushed two persons in the front left pew; the gesture reminding her of a Mr. Bean Christmas skit in a storefront display.